USS Carl Vinson (CVN 70) Conducts Flight Operations in South China Sea

-220114-N-EE352-2186 SOUTH CHINA SEA (Jan.
-14, 2022) A Sailor directs an EA-18G Growler, assigned to the “Gauntlets” of Electronic Attack Squadron (VAQ) 136, on the flight deck of Nimitz-class aircraft carrier USS Carl Vinson (CVN 70), Jan.
-14, 2022.
+220115-N-YN807-1001 SOUTH CHINA SEA (Jan.
+15, 2022) An F/A-18E Super Hornet, assigned to the “Stingers” of Strike Fighter Squadron (VFA) 113, launches off the flight deck Nimitz-class aircraft carrier USS Carl Vinson (CVN 70), Jan.
+15, 2022.
 Carl Vinson Carrier Strike Group is on a scheduled deployment in the U.S. 7th Fleet area of operations to enhance interoperability through alliances and partnerships while serving as a ready-response force in support of a free and open Indo-Pacific region.
-(U.S. Navy photo by Mass Communication Specialist Seaman Leon Vonguyen)
+(U.S. Navy photo by Mass Communication Specialist 3rd Class Megan Alexander)

 |Date Taken: